issamoxix/riot_api/README.md

 ```sh
 py main.py -u username -r region/euw/na -k your_api_key
 ```
-I worked only with euw and na you can another Regions :)
+I worked only with euw and na you can add another Regions :)